graphql-factory/graphql-factory/README.md

 * better code testing
 * and more...

+`v2.1.0` code is available in the `v2.1.0` branch.
+The master branch will be used for `v3.0.0` development

 ### Schema Language Example

 Create a schema from schema language and a `SchemaBacking`